Skip to Main Content

 • The work must be reproduced for the purpose of education or training,

-• The work must only be displayed on the premises of an educational institution, includes both the physical classroom and Blackboard, and
+• The work must only be displayed on the premises of an educational institution, includes both the physical classroom and Canvas, and

 • The creator and source of the reproduced work must be cited.